mendersoftware/meta-mender/README.md

     $ ./mender-qemu
 ```

-The above should start qemu and boot the kernel and rootfs from the active
+The above should start QEMU and boot the kernel and rootfs from the active
 partition.
 There should also be an inactive partition available where the
 update will be stored.